pkgw/casa6/readme.md

 ```
 However, if the changes involve adding new files or directories then the cmake step needs to be re-run, using the cmake commands explained in the casacore or casaccpp section.

 If the change is in casacore, then it is recommended to also run `make` in casacpp and create a new casatools wheel.
-If the change is in casacpp it is enough to create a new casactools wheel.
+If the change is in casacpp it is enough to create a new casatools wheel.
 Strictly speaking, creating a new casatools is not necessary if the change involves _only_ modifications of the C++ .cc files.
 However it is required if interface with casatools is changed, either due to changes in .h header files or template .tcc files.

 If the casatools is created in a _portable_ way using the option `-C="--build-option=--mod-closure"` then the wheel itself contains a copy of the casacpp libraries and therefore the wheel needs to be recreated _always_ that there is a change in casacore or casacpp, even if the change involves only .cc files.